Free Shipping On U.S. Orders $75+

 By Tiffany Walker

 Are you looking for more protective hairstyles for natural hair?
 We’ve got you covered!
-Protective hairstyles are one of the most common and effective ways to grow hair.
+Protective hairstyles are one of the most common and effective ways to achieve longer, stronger, healthier hair.
 Natural hair is the most versatile hair, and there are so many protective styles and looks naturalistas can wear to achieve longer hair.
-Not only can a protective style help hair to grow, but it also protects hair from damage and helps it to maintain hydration.
+Not only can a protective style help hair to get longer, but it also protects hair from damage and helps it to maintain hydration.
 Beyond the hair health benefits it can provide, protective styles are also fun to wear and can save you a lot of time on your hair routine.
-If you’re looking for protective hairstyles that best support hair growth, this guide will help you!
+If you’re looking for protective hairstyles that best support healthy hair, this guide will help you!

 Benefits of Protective Styling

 A protective style is any hairstyle that keeps your ends tucked away to protect your hair and minimize damage.
 Protective styles protect your natural hair from tugging, pulling, and breakage, due to manipulation, heat, and environmental factors.
 Extreme temperatures in the summer and winter can cause damage to the hair, so protective styles are perfect in any season.
 Protective styles are perfect for maintaining your hair while it is getting longer.
 In addition to retaining length, some added benefits include protecting edges from thinning, maintaining moisture, and the styles require low maintenance.

 How Long To Wear a Style

 Typically, protective styles are worn for at minimum a few days, up to about 8 weeks.
 We recommend keeping most styles in for about 6 weeks.
 You won’t want to keep a style in for longer than two months because your hair can become dehydrated, and cause you to have increased scalp tension.
 For this reason, it’s important to learn how to moisturize your scalp properly to maintain healthy hair.

 How To Prep Your Hair